shah-gaurav/paylocity-coding-challenge-vue/README.md

 ## Solution
 ### Decomposing the Problem
-For the purpose of this exercise lets assume that a meeting was conducted between the product owner and the employers.
+For the purpose of this exercise let's assume that a meeting was conducted between the product owner and the employers.
 Out of that meeting the following user stories were created.
 #### User Stories
 ##### Epic and/or Feature User Story